flyingkukri/countexex/README.md

 Pmin=? [ F "goal" ]
 ```

-Therefore, the user only has to specify via *propertyMax* wether Pmax or Pmin should be checked.
+Therefore, the user only has to specify via *propertyMax* whether Pmax or Pmin should be checked.
 Additionally, the set of states for which we want to check the reachability has to be labeled as 'goal'.
 This can be achieved by adding a label, as shown below, at the bottom of the model file:

 ```